nebbyJammin/FlowTyper/Readme.md

 To return to main mode from typing mode, __press enter on the first result__<br>

 In main mode, to change settings, use `ft settings`.
 Alternatively, you can edit the __.config__ file, located in __*%APPDATA%\\FlowLauncher\\Plugins\\FlowTyper\\.config\\.config.json*__ by default.
 This is not recommended.
-If you have modifying the configuration file results in Flow Typer not loading anymore (and you're not sure why), delete the configuration file.
+If you have modified the configuration file, and that has stopped Flow Typer / Flow Launcher from loading, delete the configuration file.
 Flow Typer will create a new default configuration upon the next restart.

 #### Settings and Configuration
-> In the `.config` configuration file, parameters are PascalCase.
-In `ft settings <arg>` they are camelCase.
+> These settings correspond one-to-one with the JSON configuration in camelCase, but depending on localization, may vary within Flow Launcher / Flow Typer.

 `ShowIncorrectCharacters` - `[true|false]` When incorrect characters are typed, overwrite the visible word list with the incorrectly typed character(s).